Archive How to Put Parental Controls on Google Search

 FAQ

-• How do I set parental controls on Google search mobile?
+• How do I set parental controls on Google search on mobile phones?

-You can turn on Google’s SafeSearch on your child’s phone’s browsers, however, keep in mind that you cannot lock SafeSearch settings on mobile browsers.
+To put parental controls on Google search on mobile phones, you can turn on Google’s SafeSearch on your child’s phone’s browsers.
+However, keep in mind that you cannot lock SafeSearch settings on mobile browsers.
 Also, you need to do this for each browser individually, as your settings won’t apply to all.
 SafeSearch won’t work on any other browser your child might install later either.
 Or, as a more convenient approach, you can install a parental control app like Safes to filter explicit results on all the browsers your child might install.

 • How do I restrict Google search for my child?

-You can either use SafeSearch provided by Google, which has proven not to be entirely effective, as it filters many innocent results and lets many inappropriate ones slip through.
+You can use SafeSearch provided by Google.
+This has proven not to be entirely effective, as it filters many innocent results and lets many inappropriate ones slip through.
 A better option would be using a parental control app.
-These apps save you the trouble of setting separate parental controls on each device/browser and also offer you a wide array of categories of unsuitable content to filter on your child’s Google Search.
+These apps save you the trouble of setting separate parental controls on each device/browser.
+They also offer you a wide array of categories of unsuitable content to filter on your child’s Google Search.
 Thus, the filters they apply are much more precise than those of Google’s SafeSearch.

 MahsaV